 Prior to joining Verrill Dana, Tom practiced at the Boston office of an international law firm with 1100 attorneys.
 Before that, he served as a Massachusetts Assistant Attorney General in the appellate and trial divisions.

-Tom serves on the National Advisory Board of the John C. Danforth Center for Religion and Politics at Washington University in St. Louis, and is a member of the Public Service Oversight Committee of the Boston Bar Association.
+Tom serves on the National Advisory Board of the John C. Danforth Center for Religion and Politics at Washington University in St. Louis, and was elected by his peers to serve on the Council of the Boston Bar Association.
 He was appointed by the Massachusetts Supreme Judicial Court to the Client Security Board in 2005; that Board hears claims brought by individuals who maintain that their lawyers stole money from them and frequently makes awards of reimbursement.
 He served as co-chair of the Bankruptcy Section of the Boston Bar Association from 2001-2003.
-He is a member of the American Bankruptcy Institute and lectures frequently on litigation and bankruptcy matters.
+He is a member of the American Bankruptcy Institute and lectures frequently on litigation, appellate, and bankruptcy matters.

 Tom is a teacher by training and at heart.
 He taught middle school and high school after graduating from college, and has taught college, business school, and law school since becoming a lawyer.
 He is the co-founder of Spark Academy, a public middle school in Lawrence, Massachusetts, that intertwines academics and physical activity throughout an extended school day.
 Tom chairs the school’s advisory board, and manages fund-raising and publicity for the school.
-Tom also developed the idea for, helped developed the curriculum for, and taught classes to middle school students on search and seizure in public schools, as well as free speech in the public schools.
+Tom also developed the idea for, helped developed the curriculum for, and taught classes to middle school students on search and seizure in public schools through Discovering Justice.